You are here

 66 Credit Hours | 18 Months

 Every screenwriting aspirant is a unique storyteller who wants to learn the craft in the cinematic medium.
 To this end, in addition to receiving intensive training in screenwriting principles, students also receive education in the universal practices of storytelling as found in age-old myths, fables and classics that have stood the test of time across cultures.
-Although primarily centred on training in writing for feature films, the specialisation also provides training in writing for television, documentaries, ad films and corporate films.
+Although primarily centered on training in writing for feature films, the specialisation also provides training in writing for television, documentaries, ad films, corporate films and new media.

 During the specialisation, students will be expected to submit the following: